highwaybobbery/word_definer/README.md

 ## Specs

-* _Behavior: Save a word and definition to the word list._
+* _Behavior: Save a word to the word list._
 * _Input: Continent_
 * _Output: Word list: continent_

+* _Behavior: Save and view multiple definitions for each word_
+* _Input: One of the seven main landmasses on the Earth, a large landmass on another planet_
+* _Output: Word page: Continent - One of the seven main landmasses on the Earth, a large landmass on another planet _

 ## Setup/Installation Requirements